JNRowe/vim-configs/autoload/misc.rst

     useful for in :command:`gvim`, but it doesn’t support vim’s completion functionality.

-Issue an “shift to right” for a window, with an attempt made to skip portrait displays.
+Issue a “shift to right” for a window, with an attempt made to skip portrait displays.

 ::